What separates the successful small businesses from the struggling ones?

 By starting small and learning what works through careful measurement (of metrics that indicate real growth, rather than vanity metrics), businesses and startups can experience hockey-stick growth.

-Before you think “I’m not an entrepreneur” or “I don’t run a startup” and dismiss this book, Ries’ definition of entrepreneurship is one of the more important mindset shifts of the book.
+Before you think “I’m not an entrepreneur” or “I don’t run a startup” and dismiss this business growth book, Ries’ definition of entrepreneurship is one of the more important mindset shifts of the book.

 An entrepreneur is anyone trying to start something new under conditions of uncertainty.
 When it’s hard to predict cause and effect, the lean startup approach can help.